6.8 Media literacy and safe use of new media

 On this page

 Media Literacy in Finland is the media literacy policy and the national media education policy document published by the Ministry of Education and Culture in 2019.
 This document updates and extends the original cultural policy guidelines for media literacy (in Finnish) published in 2013.
 According to the three main objectives of the media education policy, media education in Finland ought to be comprehensive, of high-quality and systematic in promoting media literacy covering all types of media.
 The policy document includes various proposals for action that support the objectives.
-The updated policy stems from the earlier Government programme ( of Prime Minister Sanna Marin for the years 2019-2023) which highlighted the need for media skills for all age groups, which is reiterated in the Media literacy document: '… promoting children and adolescents’ media education remains at least as important and relevant as before.'
+The updated policy stems from the earlier Government programme ( of Prime Minister Sanna Marin for the years 2019-2023) which highlighted the need for media skills for all age groups, which was reiterated in the Media literacy document: '… promoting children and adolescents’ media education remains at least as important and relevant as before.'
 Beyond this document, as said in the Media Literacy, there are also several sector-specific strategies that are necessary for taking media education into account and to provide more detailed guidance for practical actions, such as curricula in education and library policies.
 In the youth sector, the role of the National youth work and youth policy programme 2020–2023 is important.
 One ongoing objective is coordinating ways to prevent child and youth grooming on social media.
 Both Verke and Koordinaatti, as subcontractors in the Centre of Expertise for Digital Youth Work, have an important role in realising the objectives of this programme, see more in Youth Wiki/Finland 1.4 Youth policy decision making.

 The implementation of the media literacy policy will be regularly studied and evaluated by KAVI in collaboration with stakeholders and the Ministry of Education and Culture.